nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 ## 09. Test the server

-- Test the server that he is running on docker.
+- Test the server that is running on docker.

     ```sh
-    # Test the server that he is running on docker
+    # Test the server that is running on docker
     curl -s localhost:8888

     ### ExpectedOutput: